New Qing History: Origins

 The New Qing History took on distinct form in the mid-1990s.
 In 1993, scholars Pamela Kyle Crossley and Evelyn Rawski summarized the arguments for using Manchu-language materials, which they and others had explored in the newly opened archives in Beijing and were beginning to use in their publications.
 Evelyn Rawski's presidential address, "Re-envisioning the Qing: The Significance of the Qing Period in Chinese History," at the annual meeting of the Association for Asian Studies in 1996, particularly criticized the question of the "sinicization" of the Qing that had been raised by Ping-ti Ho in his 1967 article "The Significance of the Ch'ing Period in Chinese History."
 Rawski's thought was based on a Manchu-centric concept of history and indicated that the reason the Qing rulers could successfully govern China for nearly 300 years was not the result of sinicization, adopting the characteristics of Han Chinese rule and culture, but by their focus on retaining the characteristics of Manchu culture.
 They used such characteristics to strengthen relations with other nationalities to build a multiracial empire that included Manchu, Han, Mongol, Tibetan, Uyghur and other nationalities.
 For better governing his multiethnic empire, for instance, the Kangxi emperor located his summer residence in the Chengde Mountain Resort, north of the Great Wall.
 That became the historical core of city of Chengde, which the Qianlong emperor enlarged considerably, including a replica of the Potala Palace in Lhasa.

 In response, Ping-ti Ho published "In Defense of Sinicization: A Rebuttal of Evelyn Rawski's 'Re-envisioning the Qing'".
 He argued that the pattern of Chinese history was for a conquest dynasty to adopt Chinese ways of rule and culture and attacked Rawski for Manchu-centrism.
 The school that is now known as the "New Qing History" developed after the debate.
 Historian Huang Pei later published a monograph that developed the objections stated by Ho Ping-ti.

-According to Guo Wu, the skepticism of Eurocentrism, as part of the Counter-Enlightenment, post-modern discourse, thus resulted in a similar skepticism of one-way and linear cultural assimilation and political unification.
+According to academic Guo Wu of Allegheny College, the skepticism of Eurocentrism, as part of the Counter-Enlightenment, post-modern discourse, thus resulted in a similar skepticism of one-way and linear cultural assimilation and political unification.
 Similar internalization and skepticism of specific given values were initially experienced by many New Qing historians, who ultimately shared a number of tenets.
 Additionally, the claim of Manchu uniqueness was a postmodern intellectual endeavor to pinpoint "difference and heterogeneity in postindustrial Western societies."